worldline/learning-kotlin-multiplatform/docs/src/network/README.md

 ## API used

-On this codelab, we will request a simple plain text json file hosted on this repo that will simulate a REST API call.
+On this Hands-on Lab, we will request a simple plain text json file hosted on this repo that will simulate a REST API call.
 The request & answers details are specified below :

 **Request**